Azure/azure-quickstart-templates/101-loadbalancer-with-multivip/README.md

     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

 This template allows you to create a Load Balancer, 2 Public IP addresses for the Load balancer, Virtual Network, Network Interface in the Virtual Network.
-Each VIP is assocuated to a LB rule that is used by the Network Interface.
+Each VIP is associated to a LB rule that is used by the Network Interface.
 See https://azure.microsoft.com/en-us/documentation/articles/load-balancer-multivip/ for documentation.